dyingpotato890/Downloads-Cleaner/README.md

 ## Configuration

 You can customize the file type categories by editing the file extension lists in the script.
 The default configuration includes common file types and their destinations.

+## Contributing

+You're welcome to contribute!
+Here's how you can contribute:
+- If you've encountered a bug, [Open An Issue](https://github.com/dyingpotato890/Downloads-Cleaner/issues)
+- If you want to make changes or add new features, create a [Pull Request](https://github.com/dyingpotato890/Downloads-Cleaner/pulls).

 ## License